Skip to navigation menu Skip to content

 Dr. Franck KalumeDr.
 Franck Kalume

-To study Dravet syndrome, Dr. Kalume and collaborators at the University of Washington developed a mouse model that closely mirrors the primary symptoms and comorbidities of human patients.
-The mice have conditional knockouts of SCN1A, which encodes the sodium channel NaV 1.1.
-The model is ideal for investigating Dravet syndrome because seizures can be reliably triggered by acute increases in body temperature.
+Dravet syndrome is caused by mutations in the SCN1A gene, which codes for a sodium channel that enables electrical signaling in neurons.
+Patients with Dravet syndrome have insufficient levels of the channel protein.
+Dr. Kalume and collaborators at the University of Washington developed an animal model that closely mirrors the primary symptoms and comorbidities of human Dravet syndrome.
+The animals carry whole-body or conditional knockouts of SCN1A.
+The animal model is ideal for investigating Dravet syndrome because seizures can be reliably triggered by acute increases in body temperature.
 Using this model, Dr. Kalume’s team found that dysfunction of GABAergic interneurons is primarily responsible for the disease presentations.
-They used the model to map the brain regions responsible for specific symptoms.
+Furthermore, they identified physiological changes leading to SUDEP in Dravet syndrome.
+They used the preclinical animal model to map the brain regions responsible for specific symptoms and to develop a novel gene therapy that cures Dravet syndrome in these animals.

-To study epilepsy related to Leigh syndrome, Dr. Kalume collaborates with Dr. Simon Johnson, who uses Ndufs4 knockout mice as a Leigh syndrome model.
-Dr. Kalume’s group developed a mouse model in which Ndufs4 is knocked out in only GABAergic interneurons.
-This model isolates the epilepsy component of Leigh syndrome from other aspects of the disease.
-The Kalume lab is using the specialized Ndufs4 mice to study epilepsy in Leigh syndrome, including identifying potential therapeutic targets.
+To study epilepsy related to Leigh syndrome, Dr. Kalume and his collaborator, neuroscientist Jan-Marino (Nino) Ramirez, PhD, use Ndufs4 knockout animal models that have been validated as a clinically relevant model for this syndrome.
+Dr. Kalume’s group developed a cell-specific animal model in which Ndufs4 is knocked out only in GABAergic interneurons.
+This model isolates the epilepsy from the other clinical manifestations of Leigh syndrome.
+The Kalume Lab is using the specialized Ndufs4 knockout animal model to study mechanisms, identify potential therapeutic targets, and develop new therapeutic approaches for epilepsy in Leigh syndrome.

-Dr. Kalume is interested in partnerships that use his specialized animal models and expertise on pediatric epilepsy to further the development of epilepsy-focused medical devices.
+Dr. Kalume is interested in partnerships that use his specialized animal models and expertise in pediatric epilepsy to further the development of epilepsy-focused medical devices.

 Stage of Development